opensearch-project/project-website/_posts/2021-12-01-plugins-intro.markdown

 The OpenSearch bundle comes with a tool `./bin/opensearch-plugin` which installs a plugin.
 [PluginCli](https://github.com/opensearch-project/OpenSearch/blob/main/distribution/tools/plugin-cli/src/main/java/org/opensearch/plugins/PluginCli.java) reads and validates `plugin-descriptor.properties` file packaged with every plugin.
 For example, the OpenSearch security plugin defines the [plugin-descriptor.properties](https://github.com/opensearch-project/security/blob/main/plugin-descriptor.properties) file which defines a bunch of parameters, and the tool verifies if it is using the compatible version of OpenSearch, and the dependencies are present.

 Also, the tool verifies the `plugin-security.policy` file, defined by the plugin which needs additional security permissions.
 For example, the OpenSearch security plugin defines many permissions like file read/write, classloading or networking that it needs through the [plugin-security.policy](https://github.com/opensearch-project/security/blob/main/plugin-security.policy) file.
-These permissions are managed via Java Security Manager and have more details later in this post.

-After the tool validates the plugin, it copies all jars into `plugins` directory.
-By default, opensearch-min artifact does not package any plugins including the [native plugins](https://github.com/opensearch-project/OpenSearch/tree/main/plugins) which exist in the OpenSearch code base.
+These permissions are managed via Java Security Manager(more details later in this post).After the tool validates the plugin, it copies all jars into the `plugins` directory.
+By default, the OpenSearch Minimum distribution does not package any plugins including the [native plugins](https://github.com/opensearch-project/OpenSearch/tree/main/plugins) which exist in the OpenSearch code base.

 ### Loading a plugin